-- 1. Wipe the O-ring seals with a clean cloth lightly moistened with diffusion pump fluid.
-Do not use solvents. - 2.
-Install the O-ring in its groove.
-Be careful not to damage the sealing surface with cuts, nicks, or scratches. - 3.
-Raise the pump using a lifting apparatus with sufficient capacity.
-Pump weights are given in Table 4 on page 12. - 4.
-Align the bolt holes of the flanges and assemble the bolts. - 5.
-Tighten the bolts evenly and compress the O-ring seal until light contact is achieved between the metal flanges. - 6.
-Make a tightness check of the fill and drain plugs and the sight glass assembly.
-Refer to the appropriate outline drawings, Figure 6 on page 15 through Figure 9 on page 18.
+- 1 Wipe the O-ring seals with a clean cloth lightly moistened with diffusion pump fluid.
+Do not use solvents. - 2 Install the O-ring in its groove.
+Be careful not to damage the sealing surface with cuts, nicks, or scratches. - 3 Raise the pump using a lifting apparatus with sufficient capacity.
+Pump weights are given in Table 4. - 4 Align the bolt holes of the flanges and assemble the bolts. - 5 Tighten the bolts evenly and compress the O-ring seal until light contact is achieved between the metal flanges. - Make a tightness check of the fill and drain plugs and the sight glass assembly.
+Refer to the appropriate outline drawings, Figure 7 through Figure 10.
 Apply light to medium torque, just enough to visually compress the gaskets.